rogerjdeangelis/utl_classic_editor_pfkeys_prefix_mouse/README.md

      1. Hold down left mouse button
      2. drag over the text you want to submit
-     3. hight right mouse butto
+     3. hit right mouse button

-    Highlight the code you want to update
+    Highlight the code you want to update and do two changes at once

      type c roger mary all;c yesterday today;